 2.2.2 Each Tracked Resource Set has a set of URIs to linked data Resources called Tracked Resources.
 The TRS Server decides which particular Tracked Resources are in a particular Tracked Resource Set at any moment.
 Both the Tracked Resource Sets and the linked data contents of each Tracked Resource MAY vary over time.

-2.2.3 Tracked Resources MUST have a RDF linked data representation, and SHOULD support GET requests specifying text/turtle as the acceptable media type and returning a Turtle serialization of RDF content in response.
+2.2.3 Tracked Resources MUST have a RDF representation, and SHOULD support GET requests specifying text/turtle as the acceptable media type and returning a Turtle serialization of RDF content in response.
 TRS Servers MAY support other RDF media types as well.
 The RDF content of a Tracked Resource is one RDF data graph representing one of the TRS Server’s linked data resources.

 2.2.4 Tracked Resources MAY be Linked Data Platform RDF Sources (LDP-RS), and MAY support OSLC or LDP paging.

 2.2.5 By retrieving a TRS Servers' Tracked Resource Set, an TRS Client can discover the URIs Tracked Resources.
-By retrieving the Tracked Resources, an TRS Client MAY discover the linked data representation of that resource.
+By retrieving the Tracked Resources, a TRS Client MAY discover the linked data representation of that resource.

 2.3 Change Log

-A Change Log provides a set of changes, the ordering of the changes is included with each change event.
+A Change Log provides a set of changes, where the ordering of the changes is included with each Change Event.
 The following example illustrates the contents of a Change Log:

 Example 2